Jul 6, 2026

 What our test actually found

-01Same peptides as the premium tubs, roughly a third of the per-gram cost
+01Same peptides as the premium tubs, at the lowest sticker price

-The core finding: NOW's type I/III hydrolysate is the same form as Vital Proteins (#1) and the other premium bovine tubs, at the lowest cost-per-gram on the list.
+The core finding: NOW's type I/III hydrolysate is the same form as Vital Proteins (#1) and the other premium bovine tubs, at the lowest sticker price on the list (~$16).
 What the premium picks add is grass-fed sourcing, brand reassurance, and sometimes built-in cofactors — not better peptides.
-For a budget buyer, NOW does the identical biological job (skin, nails, general connective tissue) at a fraction of the price.
-The molecule that matters is the same; you're choosing whether to pay for the story around it.
+For a budget buyer, NOW does the identical biological job (skin, nails, general connective tissue) for the lowest cash outlay.
+The honest caveat: NOW's tub is small, so per gram it's actually close to Vital Proteins and pricier than the bulk tubs — the saving is the low entry price, not a cheaper gram.

-02Clean dose math — one scoop is the joint dose, two is the skin window
+02Clean dose math — one serving is the joint dose, two is the skin window

-NOW makes the dosing transparent: 10 g per scoop is exactly Clark 2008's athlete-joint dose, and two scoops (20 g) covers the full skin-and-connective window, well above Proksch 2014's 2.5-5 g skin floor.
+NOW makes the dosing transparent: 10 g per serving is exactly Clark 2008's athlete-joint dose, and two servings (20 g) covers the full skin-and-connective window, well above Proksch 2014's 2.5-5 g skin floor.
 No proprietary blends, no guessing.
-And because the per-gram cost is so low, even the full 20 g two-scoop dose stays cheaper than a single scoop of most premium tubs.
-You can run the proper dose without rationing.
+Just plan around the small tub: at 20 g/day the 8 oz / ~21-serving tub lasts only about ten days, so a heavy daily user reorders often — and at that cadence a bulk tub is more economical per gram than restocking the small NOW tub.

 03The one gap is vitamin C — and it's a trivial, cheap fix

-NOW kept this single-ingredient, which is part of why it's the cheapest per gram — but it means no built-in vitamin C, the rate-limiting cofactor for collagen synthesis.
-The fix is trivial: take it with a vitamin-C source or ensure adequate dietary C. That tiny add restores the cofactor coverage the co-formulated picks bundle in, while keeping NOW's price advantage.
-If you'd genuinely rather have C in the scoop, Thorne (#2) or Live Conscious (#8) do that — at a higher cost per gram of collagen.
+NOW kept this single-ingredient, which is part of why it carries the lowest sticker price — but it means no built-in vitamin C, the rate-limiting cofactor for collagen synthesis.
+The fix is trivial: take it with a vitamin-C source or ensure adequate dietary C. That tiny add restores the cofactor coverage the co-formulated picks bundle in, while keeping NOW's low entry price.
+If you'd genuinely rather have C in the scoop, Sports Research Marine (#3), Garden of Life (#7), or Live Conscious (#8) do that.

 04Not grass-fed-marketed — a sourcing story, not a quality gap